The Vollrath Company: Unions

 Labor unions have played a part in shaping the company over the past century.
 The first major impact unions had were indirect.
 Vollrath had to shut down its foundry and lay off 175 workers due to lack of coal during a coal miner's strike in 1919.

 Organizing effort by the Enamel Workers Union in 1937 led to accusations of discriminatory labor practices against union members with one employee's termination resulting in hearing before Atty Nathan Feinsinger of the Wisconsin Labor Relations board.
 Various unions have been involved in organizing workers for collective bargaining, fair wages and better working conditions.
 Disputes with company management led to a number of strikes over the years.
 Strikes occurred in 1946, 1967, 1968, and in 2022.

 In the 1957 contract negotiations, the workers were represented by Local 167 of United Electrical Radio and Machine Workers of America (UE).

 The strike in 1946 was about changing rates for the piece-rate portion of workers' pay.
 Workers were represented by Local 167, Farm Equipment and Metal Workers, CIO.
 Workers were represented by the UAW during the 1967 and 1968 strikes.
 The 1967 strike occurred over dispute of unilateral curtailment in employee rest breaks.

 Today

+Eric Lampe became President and CEO in July 2023.
 Paul Bartelt succeeded Tom Belot as president and chief executive officer in September 2009.